Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/05ExamplesAndPracticalGuidance/README.md

 * Learning objectives

-    * Confront own experiences and opinions on open science with perspectives from others
+    * Confront own experiences and opinions on open science with perspectives from others.

 ![image alt text](/Images/image_12.png)

 * Exercise description

-    * Divide participants in groups of four or five and distribute discussion topics (e.g., printed out on paper)
+    * Divide participants in groups of four or five and distribute discussion topics (e.g., printed out on paper).

-    * Have groups discuss the topics from participants’ own perspectives
+    * Have groups discuss the topics from participants’ own perspectives.

-    * (optional) Have each group summarize most important points that came up for the whole group
+    * (optional) Have each group summarize most important points that came up for the whole group .

     * Suggestions for discussion topics: